dudewheresmycode/gspro-openconnect-approach-r10/docs/index.md

+---
+title: Approach R10 Connect
+---

-# GSPro Connect R10
+# Approach R10 Connect

-Welcome to the GSPro Connect R10 guide!
-This app makes it easy to connect your Garmin Approach R10 to the GSPro Software.
+Approach R10 Connect is an open-source Windows application that acts as a bridge for connecting your [Garmin Approach R10](https://www.garmin.com/en-US/p/695391) Launch Monitor with the [GSPro Golf Simulator](https://gsprogolf.com/).

 <a href="https://github.com/dudewheresmycode/gspro-openconnect-approach-r10/releases">Download</a>

-## Install and Run GSPro Connect R10
+## Install and Run Approach R10 Connect

 Download the `.exe` file from the releases page, and follow the instructions to install it.